Papal regalia and insignia: Ordinary dress

-The Pope's ordinary dress (also called house dress), which is worn for daily use outside of liturgical functions, consists of a white cassock with attached pellegrina and girded with a fringed white fascia (often with the papal coat of arms embroidered on it), a pectoral cross suspended from a gold cord, red papal shoes, and a white zucchetto.
+The Pope's ordinary dress (also called house dress), which is worn for daily use outside of liturgical functions, consists of a white cassock with attached pellegrina and girded with a fringed white fascia (often with the papal coat of arms embroidered on it), a pectoral cross suspended from a chain, red papal shoes, and a white zucchetto.
 On more formal occasions, the Pope may wear a red cape similar to the ferraiuolo except for its gold decoration.
-Alternatively, he may wear a red cape with a shoulder cape attached.
+Alternatively, he may wear the tabarro, a red cape with a shoulder cape attached.
 Outdoors, the Pope may wear the cappello romano, a wide-brimmed hat used by all grades of clergy.
 While most other clergy wear a black cappello romano, the Pope's is usually red (although it may also be white).